 Fried Okra Recipe

-All this time, I was trying to get the perfect fried okra on the stove top alone.
-The secret was the combination of the stove top AND the oven!
+I had been trying to get the perfect fried okra on the stove top alone.
+The secret, as Mama told me, was the combination of the stove top AND the oven!
 It’s how her Mama taught her and her Mama before her.

 Hallelujah!
-It was if I could hear the angels singing when she said that!
+It was if I could hear the angels singing when she told me how to make it.